 - The official score sheet from Game 1, the first World Series game scored by a Japanese-born writer, Gaku Tashiro of Sankei Sports

 - The fake beard Hall of Famer Carlton Fisk wore when he threw out the ceremonial first pitch in Game 6

 The bat used by Boston’s Jonny Gomes to hit decisive home run in Game 4, starting a streak of three straight Red Sox wins in the 2013 World Series, arrived in Cooperstown on Wednesday and will be a part of Thursday’s reveal and the exhibition.
 Other artifacts are scheduled to be added before the exhibition’s opening.

-The National Baseball Hall of Fame and Museum celebrates its 75th anniversary in 2014 with the Hall of Fame Classic and BASE Race on Memorial Day Weekend, a June 12 birthday celebration, the 2014 Induction Weekend and a one-of-a-kind concert on Aug.
-2. The Museum is open seven days a week year round, with the exception of Thanksgiving, Christmas and New Year’s Day.
+The National Baseball Hall of Fame and Museum celebrates its 75th anniversary in 2014 with the Hall of Fame Classic and BASE Race on Memorial Day Weekend, a June 12 birthday celebration and the 2014 Induction Weekend.
+The Museum is open seven days a week year round, with the exception of Thanksgiving, Christmas and New Year’s Day.
 The Museum observes regular hours of 9 a.m. until 5 p.m. from Labor Day until Memorial Day Weekend.
 Ticket prices are $19.50 for adults (13 and over), $12 for seniors (65 and over) and for those holding current memberships in the VFW, Disabled American Veterans, American Legion and AMVets organizations, and $7 for juniors (ages 7-12).
 Members are always admitted free of charge and there is no charge for children 6 years of age or younger.
 For more information, visit our website at baseballhall.org or call 888-HALL-OF-FAME (888-425-5633) or 607-547-7200.